-(1) When the Judge concludes that appointment is warranted, an attorney or firm will be selected by the Judge.

-- (2) The Judge will issue an Order: - (A) appointing an individual attorney; - (B) staying proceedings for at least 45 days; and - (C) setting a deadline for the parties to file, jointly or separately, a status report setting forth a proposed plan and schedule for disposition of the remainder of the case. - (3) The clerk will immediately provide to appointed counsel courtesy copies of the order of appointment and all documents filed in the case prior to the date of appointment.
+- (1) When the judge concludes that appointment is warranted, an attorney or firm will be selected by the judge. - (2) The judge will issue an order: - (A) appointing an individual attorney; - (B) staying proceedings for at least 45 days; and - (C) setting a deadline for the parties to file, jointly or separately, a status report setting forth a proposed plan and schedule for disposition of the remainder of the case. - (3) The clerk will immediately provide to appointed counsel courtesy copies of the order of appointment and all documents filed in the case prior to the date of appointment.

 (e) Scope of Appointment.
-Except as the scope of representation may be expressly limited by the Judge, counsel must represent the party in the action through final judgment or other resolution of the case in the District Court.
+Except as the scope of representation may be expressly limited by the judge, counsel must represent the party in the action through final judgment or other resolution of the case in the district court.
 Counsel may but need not represent the party on appeal.
-Appointment is made only for purposes of the case in which the Order is entered.
+Appointment is made only for purposes of the case in which the order is entered.

 (f) Notice of Appearance.
-Within seven days of entry of the Order Appointing Counsel, the appointed attorney must file a Notice of Appearance.
+Within seven days of entry of an order appointing counsel, the appointed attorney must file a notice of appearance.